 Expert tips

-- Slow cooker vs pressure cooker: I have tested this recipe several times in both pressure and slow cooker and the result is almost identical, whichever method you choose.
-Obviously, the main difference between the two is time.
-The pressure cooker takes around 14 minutes (plus time to build pressure) and the slow cooker takes a little over 2 hours on a high setting.
+- Slow Cooker or pressure cooker?
+Whichever method you choose, the end result is almost identical.
+Timewise, the pressure cooker method takes around 12-14 minutes (plus the time it takes for the cooker to build pressure) and the slow cooker takes a little over 1 hour on a high setting.

 FAQs